amterp/rad/README.md

 ### Easily shareable

 - Everything you need to write JSON query scripts is built into Rad and RSL.
 You don't need to download dependencies, and if a Rad script runs on your machine, you can be confident it will run on others' machines too.

-### Script management

-- Rad as a CLI tools allows for management of your scripts, making them quick and easy to search, access, and use.

 ### Encourages self-documenting scripts